VPN Comparison Tools and Guide 2019

 Surfshark, being a new entrant in the VPN industry, doesn’t have as many threads and comments relating to it on reddit.
 However, it is mostly getting positive reviews by those who have tried the service out:

 CyberGhost is a recognized brand in the VPN industry.
 However, lately there have been some complaints from reddit users about poor customer service.
-My personal experience hasn’t been that bad with CyberGhost, but here’s a recent thread about the service from a user describing their horrible customer service experience:
+Our experience hasn’t been that bad with CyberGhost, but here’s a recent thread about the service from a user describing their horrible customer service experience:

 PureVPN is one VPN service that most users seem to either love or hate.
 The one issue that repeatedly makes rounds on reddit about this service is the tedious refund process that users have to go through to get their money back.
 Here’s what a recent thread has to say about PureVPN: